-No matter what method you choose to use, once roots develop, repot the cutting into an appropriate pot filled with light airy potting mix.
+No matter what method you choose to use, once roots develop, repot the cutting into an appropriate pot filled with light, airy potting mix.

 Mamey Croton Pests or Diseases

-Overwatering can cause rot as with any indoor plant – outdoor plants suffer as well.
+Overwatering can cause rot, as with any indoor plant – outdoor plants suffer as well.

 Additionally, plants indoors may be subject to infestation by mealybugs (white bugs on plants), spider mites, and plant scale.
-Neem oil sprays are good treatment solution.
+Neem oil sprays are a good treatment solution.